rudjdi/ecs/README.md

 Application runs on port 8087.
 Application inserts some data into database at start up

-**Please find attached post collection and environment inside postman_collection folder "/car/postman_collection".
+**Please find attached postman collection and environment inside postman_collection folder "/ecs/postman_collection".
 Import them(collection and environment) in postman to run some http PUT,POST,DELETE request**

 ## Urls: